 The Eye Institute will attempt to make payment arrangements when necessary.
 However, if a payment plan has been established and no payment activity has occurred on the patient account, this may result in dismissal from the Eye Institute and other Midwestern University Clinics and the account being sent to a collection agency.

 Medical records are the property of the Eye Institute.
 As the patient, you have a right to view them and have reasonable access.
 Copies of your records will be provided to you or forwarded to another provider upon your signed written request.
-There is a nominal fee charged for the duplication of records, which must be paid prior to the copies being released.
+There is a nominal fee charged for the duplication of records.

 If you have any questions about your treatment or rights, you should first contact your practitioner.
 You should attempt to resolve non-financial patient problems and/or complaints with your practitioner while you are in the Eye Institute.
 In the event that this effort is unsuccessful, you should consult the Clinic Manager.
 Problems of a financial nature should be directed to the Patient Accounts Office.